-The fieldwork for this investigation was undertaken on July 9 and July 12, 2024, and consists of the drilling of three (3) boreholes (Borehole Nos.
-1 to 3) advanced to auger refusal and termination depths ranging from 4.9 m to 11.3 m below the existing ground surface.
+The fieldwork for this investigation was undertaken on July 5, 2024, and consists of the drilling of four (4) boreholes (Borehole Nos.
+1 to 4) advanced to auger refusal and termination depths ranging from 2.9 m to 6.9 m below the existing ground surface.
 The fieldwork was supervised on a full-time basis by a representative from EXP.

-The borehole information indicates that the subsurface conditions within the site consist of surficial topsoil and fill underlain by a silty clay crust extending to depths of 3.0 m to 3.6 m (Elevation 62.1 m to Elevation 61.5 m) overlain by a stiff to very stiff unweathered silty clay extending to 5.9 m depth (Elevation 59.4 m to Elevation 59.2 m).
-The clay is underlain by glacial till.
-Auger refusal was met in Borehole No. 2 at 11.3 m depths (Elevation 53.8 m) and may indicate cobbles or boulders within the glacial till or the bedrock surface.
-The groundwater level was found to be at 4.0 m depth (Elevation 61.3 m) below the existing ground surface 8 days following completion of drilling.
+The borehole information indicates that the subsurface conditions within the site consist of surficial asphaltic concrete, topsoil and fill underlain by a deposit of a non-plastic loose silt which extends to 1.8 m to 2.6 m depths (Elevation 62.2 m to Elevation 61.3 m).
+The silt is underlain by silty clay extending to 2.4 to 3.0 m depths (Elevation 61.6 m to Elevation 60.9 m) and in turn underlain by glacial till.
+Refusal to augers occurred at 5.6 to 6.9 m depths (Elevation 58.3 m to Elevation 57.1 m).
+The auger refusal may indicate cobbles or boulders within the glacial till or the bedrock surface.
+The groundwater level was measured at 2.9 m and 3.1 m depths (Elevation 61.3 m and Elevation 60.9 m) below the existing ground surface in the piezometers in Borehole Nos.
+1 and 3, respectively, measured 8 days following completion of drilling.

-Provided that the footings are placed on the native silty clay then Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC) as amended January 1, 2022, indicates that the site classification for seismic response is estimated to be Class C. A review of the subsurface soils encountered at the boreholes indicates that there is no liquefaction potential of the soils at the site during a seismic event.
+Provided that the footings are placed on the native silty clay or glacial till then Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC) as amended January 1, 2022, indicates that the site classification for seismic response is estimated to be Class C. A review of the subsurface soils encountered at the boreholes indicates that there is no liquefaction potential of the soils at the site during a seismic event.

-The EXP grading plan, drawing C200, dated October 21, 2024, indicates a grade raise of up to 0.2 m is proposed.
-A grade raise of up to 0.5 m is considered to be acceptable.
+The EXP grading plan, drawing C200, dated October 4, 2024, indicates a proposed grade raise of up to 0.36 m is proposed as well as a localized grade raise of 0.97 m at the northern extent of the property where an existing ditch is being infilled to match the surrounding grade.
+A grade raise of up to 0.5 m is considered to be acceptable as is the localized grade raise of up to 1.0 m at the existing ditch location.